 1. The Laws of Simplicity by John Maeda

 Being on holiday is all about refreshing your mind and getting back to basics.
-And that’s exactly what John Maeda does in this book, in which he offers ten laws for balancing simplicity and complexity in business, technology, and design.
-It's all about needing less and actually getting more.
+And that’s precisely what John Maeda does in this book, in which he offers ten laws for balancing simplicity and complexity in business, technology, and design.
+It's all about needing less and getting more.

 Priced at £19.95 | Buy the book